zhaofeng-shu33/research_info_related_notes/new_problem.md

 Theoretical analysis of spectral clustering for SBM community detection does not have beautiful result.

-They use matrix perturbation theory, notably the Davis-Kahan theorem, the conclusion is that

-partial recovery is possible by using the first k smallest eigenvector of Laplacian matrix.
-That is,

-the number of misclassified converges to zero.
-Some authors uses some post processing steps after

-spectral clustering to achieve exact recovery.
+They use matrix perturbation theory, notably the Davis-Kahan theorem, the conclusion is that partial recovery is possible by using the first k smallest eigenvector of Laplacian matrix.
+That is, the number of misclassified nodes converges to zero.
+Some authors use some post processing steps after spectral clustering to achieve exact recovery.
 This makes the complete algorithm quite complex.
-Though

-it has theoretical values, it lacks practicality.
+Though it has theoretical values, it lacks practicality.
 For some reference,

 [1] Yun, Se-Young, and Alexandre Proutiere.
 "Accurate community detection in the stochastic block model via spectral algorithms." *arXiv preprint arXiv:1412.7335* (2014).